StephenNneji/SScanSS-2/docsrc/simulation.rst

    :alt: Simulation Result Dialog
    :align: center

-The **Simulation Result** window should open shortly after the simulation is started and the results will be added to the window to the end of the list.
+The **Simulation Result** window should open shortly after the simulation is started and the results will be appended incrementally to a list in the window.
 The progress bar shows the number of measurements that have been completed.
 The **Simulation Result** window cannot be closed while the simulation is running, stop the simulation if you need to close the dialog.